 The World Factbook provides information on the history, people, government, economy, geography, communications, transportation, military, and transnational issues for 267 world entities.
 Our Reference tab includes: maps of the major world regions, as well as Flags of the World, a Physical Map of the World, a Political Map of the World, a World Oceans map, and a Standard Time Zones of the World map.

 INEGI is the official Mexican government web site for census, statistical and geograhic information.
 The site contains data on economics, population, geography and other data.
-Search UCAT under Keyword "INEGI" OR "Instituto Nacional de Estadistica" for more
+Search Library Quick Search Catalog under Keyword "INEGI" OR "Instituto Nacional de Estadistica" for more

 The primary reference tool to the world's population literature.
 It presents an annotated bibliography of recently published books, journal articles, working papers, and other materials on population topics.
 This website provides a searchable and browsable database containing 46,035 abstracts of demograhic literature published in Population Index in the period 1986-2000.
 Citations only.